Rooted in Community

 Frederick, MD

-The project is near historic downtown Frederick, parkland, and major activity centers such as the extension of Christopher’s Crossing, the National Cancer Institute Frederick Campus and Fort Detrick.
+The project is near historic downtown Frederick, Parkland, and major activity centers such as the extension of Christopher’s Crossing, the National Cancer Institute Frederick Campus and Fort Detrick.
 It promises to become a vibrant home for national retailers, hospitality enterprises, entertainment venues, and a grocer, with an unrivaled combination of visibility, access, convenience and customization.

 Award-Winning Developments